Camium02/ICE-3111-Computer_Vision/Labs/Lab-02/README.md

     - Add a screenshot of the image in your lab report.
 6. Below the histogram in the threshold dialog box, you see a percentage.
 This is the percentage of pixels of the image that is in red.
     - What is it?
-7. Estimate the size of the PMMA block in mm<sup>2</sup> using this percentage.
+7. Estimate the area of the PMMA block in mm<sup>2</sup> using this percentage.
     - Tip: <img src="https://render.githubusercontent.com/render/math?math=\text{area} = \frac{\text{percentage}}{100} \times \text{image width} \times \text{image height}">
 8. How does it compare with your previous estimation?
     - Tip: <img src="https://render.githubusercontent.com/render/math?math=\text{error in %25} = 100 \times \frac{\text{new estimation} - \text{previous estimation}}{\text{previous estimation}}">
     - If the error is greater than 0, then the area is overestimated.
 If it is lower, it is underestimated.
+    - Looking at the segmented image, explain in your own words why the value you computed is greater than 0.

 **NOTE:** For a rectangle, we can easily compute the area with <img src="https://render.githubusercontent.com/render/math?math=\text{width} \times \text{height}">, and this is what we did.
 However, for complex shapes, this method is not possible and we must use the alternative method we just tried (even if it may not be as accurate, this is a trade-off).